 In the American Beach Historic District, Burney Park provides beachgoers with a pristine shoreline and an epic dune system.
 After entering the park, you’ll appreciate the large, free parking lot.
 Residents and travelers with a permit, however, can park on the beach.

-Burney Park comes with a great range of amenities to help you enjoy your day on the sand.
+Burney Park comes with a great range of amenities to help you enjoy your day on the sand on Amelia Island.
 Visitors can make the most of the several beachside picnic pavilions, public restrooms, and outdoor showers.
 Through the summer and fall, the lifeguards watch on from their towers.

 The main highlight, however, is Nana Dune.
 The local dune system is the tallest in Florida.
 It’s considered a part of the American Beach community, once a haven for the African-American community because of segregation and Jim Crow.
 The impressive dunes are now protected thanks to the tireless efforts of MaVyanna “Beach Lady” Betsch, who named the dunes and eventually settled in the area.